facebookresearch/mmf/docs/source/tutorials/dataset.rst

                         preprocessor:
                             type: simple_word
                             params: {}
-    training:
-        monitored_metric: clevr/clevr_accuracy
-        metric_minimize: false

-Extra field that we have added here is ``training`` which specify the dataset specific training parameters and will be merged with the rest of the training parameters coming from user's config.
-Your metrics are normally stored in registry as ``[dataset]/[metric_key]``, so to monitor accuracy on CLEVR, you need to set it as ``clevr/clevr_accuracy`` and we need to maximize it, we set ``metric_minimize`` to ``false``.

-.. note:

-    Since, in v0.3, models are expected to return the metrics, so these attributes will also need to be specified by the user in future based on the metrics they are optimizing.
-Thus, in future warnings, these will move to user configs for models.

 For processors, check :class:`mmf.datasets.processors` to understand how to create a processor and different processors that are already available in MMF.